-Currently, the day of attendance is Wednesday.
-Term dates are published on the University website but teaching usually starts in the last week of September each year with an induction day in the week before teaching begins.
-All students must attend the induction day.
+Currently, the day of attendance is Thursday.
+Term dates are published on the University website but the programme usually starts in the middle of September each year with induction days in the week before teaching begins.
+All students must attend the induction days.
 Term 1 runs through to mid-December (no half-term).
-Term 2 teaching begins in the second week of January and runs through to mid-May with a 3-week break over the Easter period.
-During the summer, students continue to work on their Web Thesis Project and submit in the first week of October.
+Term 2 teaching begins in the second week of January and runs through to Easter.
+In total, there are 24 teaching weeks, 12 before Christmas (Term 1) and 12 after (Term 2).
+During the summer, full-time and part-time year 2 students continue to work on their Web Thesis Project and submit in the first week of October.

-All teaching for this programme takes place at the Mansion Site of the Avery Hill campus, in Eltham, south-east London with some additional activities arranged online.
+All teaching for this programme is based at the new Stockwell Street building in the centre of Greenwich and close to the Maritime campus with some additional activities arranged online.

-The Avery Hill campus is easily reachable by public transport and there is adequate car parking on site.
-See Getting to Avery Hill for more information.
+Greenwich is easily reachable by public transport but there is very limited car parking near the site.
+See Getting to Greenwich for more information.

 Equivalent or Lower Qualifications (ELQs)